WHAT IS AWS LAMBDA?

 Some applications may need to be modified to run with Lambda.
 Serverless is a specific architecture where state and compute are decoupled.
 Lambda only takes care of the compute, so state needs to be put into an external service.
 AWS provides several services which handle state, including but not limited to S3, Dynamo, and Redshift.
 State doesn’t have to be stored in an AWS service, you could also run your own database such as PostgreSQL, Cassandra, Kafka and have the Lambda functions write to those data stores via web requests.

-Werner Vogels (Amazon CTO) has released some good serverless architecture examples, which is a nice starting place when thinking about how to architect your application for Lambda.
+Werner Vogels (AWS CTO) has released some good serverless architecture examples, which is a nice starting place when thinking about how to architect your application for Lambda.

 Ok, but why should I care?

 When using Lambda, you only pay for the compute time (in milliseconds) used.
 When your function is not being used, you pay nothing.
 This means that most people will see huge cost savings when compared with using EC2.
 Typically, VMs are subject to almost 90% under-utilization.
 With Lambda, this approaches zero.

 Since AWS is taking care of the heavy lifting of scaling your application, and making it highly available, developers can spend more time writing code.
 Many companies embracing event-driven computing are now able to move faster than their competitors, since they aren’t worrying about the servers anymore.

 This model won’t be restricted only to AWS users, as Google Cloud Platform and Microsoft Azure also have FaaS offerings.
 There are also several on-premise solutions including OpenFaaS, OpenWhisk, Fission.io, and many more emerging.
 Increasingly, applications will be built in an event-driven fashion.

 Lambda may not be suitable for all types of workloads.